What is SeaMonkey

 MBOX to Outlook Transfer can reliably import MBOX files saved from other email clients including SeaMonkey to the PST format supported by Outlook.
 The program supports all versions of SeaMonkey and Outlook and works automatically.

-After you download the program, install it.
+After you download the program, install it.* - The unregistered version converts a limited number of messages

 The main window of MBOX to Outlook Transfer looks as follows: